top of page

 Janice Webber, Owner, Coach, and Artist

-Janice Webber is a creative transformational coach and artist specializing in stress, burnout, and creative shutdown.
+Janice Webber is a creative leadership coach and artist specializing in stress, burnout, and creative shutdown.
 Drawing on decades of lived and professional experience, she helps people restore calm, clarity, and creative flow through embodied, sustainable practices.
 Her work is grounded in the belief that stress is a normal part of being human and that learning how to work with stress is essential.

 Further reading on Brainz Magazine: